-• Prerequisite: CS 241; CS seniors should not register for this class
+- General Education Requirement Fulfillment: Mathematical Sciences - Prerequisite: CS 241; CS seniors should not register for this class - Offering: Alternate years - Instructor: Cheng

-• Instructor: Cheng

 CS 391 Independent Study (.5 or 1)

 This course is intended for the qualified advanced student who wishes to do an intensive independent study in an area not covered by an existing course in the department.
 Arrangements for this course must be made with a faculty member before registration.